sswang2016kanga/OpenShift101/workshop/Lab3/README.md

 $ oc status
 ```

-Assuming we were building the ruby template we would run:
+Assuming we were building the nodejs template we would run:

 ```
 $ oc new-app https://github.com/sclorg/nodejs-ex